About the Course

 • Class

-• Lecturer summarize the pre-class lecture and explain more details
+• The lecturer will summarize the pre-class lecture and provide additional explanations.

-• OK to answer incorrectly, but if you cannot answer at all, it will be reflected in your pre-class discussion score.
+• It is acceptable to answer incorrectly, but failure to respond at all will affect their pre-class discussion score.

-• Students will practice with the advanced code
+• Students will also practice advanced coding techniques during the class.

 • PBL project